 • diverse racial, ethnic, and cultural groups;

-• teachers with expertise in special needs; and
+• educators with expertise in special needs; and

-• teachers and faculty from different geographic locations and diverse school settings (e.g., urban areas, rural areas, large schools, small schools).
+• educators and faculty from different geographic locations and diverse school settings (e.g., urban areas, rural areas, large schools, small schools).

 The following test development committees are formed for participation in MTEL development activities.

-• Content Advisory Committee (CAC): The Content Advisory Committee, which is composed of approximately 10 members, reviews the content of the tests.
-Committee members review objectives and test items for accuracy and freedom from bias.
-The committee ensures that items match the test objectives, are aligned with state regulations and student learning standards, and are relevant to the job of a Massachusetts educator.
+• Content Advisory Committee (CAC): The Content Advisory Committee members review objectives and test items for accuracy and freedom from bias.
+The committee ensures that items match the test objectives, are aligned with the Massachusetts Curriculum Frameworks and student learning standards, and are relevant to the job of a Massachusetts educator.

-• Bias Review Committee (BRC): The Bias Review Committee, which is composed of up to 20 members, reviews testing materials for potential bias.
+• Bias Review Committee (BRC): The Bias Review Committee reviews testing materials for potential bias.
 Typically, the BRC reviews test materials prior to the review by the Content Advisory Committee.
 Bias Review Committee members are asked to review each item for potential bias based upon a set of criteria related to content, language, offense, and stereotypes.

 Prepare Draft Test Objectives and Specifications